Investors and Funders

 Stronger Children, Communities and Economies

-- Access to capital is essential.
-By investing in businesses owned by women, BIPOC (Black, Indigenous and People of Color) and LMI (Low-to-Moderate individuals, and those in and/or serving low-income communities and families, we create a more prosperous child care sector.
+• Capital is essential for child care entrepreneurs.
+By investing in businesses owned by LMI (Low-to-Moderate Income) individuals and those serving economically challenged families, we create a more prosperous child care sector and economy.

 Connect with Ericka Warmack, Director of National Lending